nordseele/hans/readme.md

 - [x] Bluetooth LE Midi with custom mapping file
 - [x] Custom functions triggered by Midi (in Midimap.js)
 - [x] Custom hardware PCB (double i2c bus, pull-up resistors and power (w/ pwr protection) from the 5V rail of a Eurorack case)
+- [ ] Serial midi IO on the hat
-- [ ] Lemur template
+- [ ] i2C follower on separate bus
 #### Under consideration:

-- [ ] Midi IO on the hat
-- [ ] Support for more "followers" modules (Disting EX, W/, Ansible and Crow), technically, already possible but needs some testing.
+- [ ] Support for more "followers" modules (Disting EX, W/, Ansible and Crow), technically, already possible but the commands need to be added to commands.js.
 - [ ] Web interface (Settings)
-- [ ] Use both I2c busses to convert and pass messages between the two.
 - [ ] Support for "getters" commands
-- [ ] Support for "multi-masters" bus ?
-We'll use the second I2c bus to connect a second leader and pass messages to followers